-Existing law requires each probationary teacher to be evaluated at least three times during each school year and a postprobationary teacher to be evaluated at least once each school year.
-(NRS 391.3125) Section 6 of this bill requires an administrator who is responsible for evaluating a teacher to personally observe that teacher in the classroom for not less than 60 minutes during each evaluation period.
+Section 6 of this bill requires an administrator who is responsible for evaluating a teacher to personally observe that teacher in the classroom for not less than 60 minutes during each evaluation period.
 If a deficiency is discovered during the evaluation process, a reasonable effort must be made to assist the teacher to correct the deficiency.
-Existing law prescribes the circumstances under which an administrator may admonish an employee.
-(NRS 391.313) Section 7 of this bill requires an admonition to include a description of
+Existing law prescribes the circumstances under which an requires an admonition to include a description of the deficiencies of the teacher

+13 administrator may admonish an employee.
+(NRS 391.313) Section 7 of this bill 14

-13 the deficiencies of the teacher and the actions that are necessary to correct those 14 deficiencies.
+15 and the actions that are necessary to correct those deficiencies.